Stadion Stozice is the venue as Germany and Portugal go head-to-head in the European Under-21 Championship final on Sunday night.

 Germany U-21 Preview

-Germany reached the knock-outs as Group A runners-up to the Netherlands because of a worse goal difference.
+Germany reached the knockout stage as Group A runners-up to the Netherlands because of a worse goal difference.

 Following a 3-0 thumping of Hungary in their group-stage curtain-raiser, Die Mannschaft have lost some momentum, drawing back-to-back matches with the Netherlands and Romania.